You are listening to the Sean Hannity Radio Show Podcast.

 And we've had his family and his lawyer on this program.

-And that's a real life instance of why all my military friends are so adamant that these rules of engagement needed to go away.
+And that's a real-life instance of why all my military friends are so adamant that these rules of engagement needed to go away.

-And that that's now going to happen.
+And that's now going to happen.

-So I think that it's uh it's it's the right policy.
+I think that it's the right policy.

 He's not telegraphing how many troops.